-Since cloud load balancing software is specifically curated to serve cloud applications, it has support for a variety of the latest protocols, including HTTP/2, TCP, and UDP load balancing.
+Since cloud load balancing software is specifically curated to serve cloud applications, it supports many latest protocols, including HTTP/2, TCP, and UDP load balancing.

 Active health checks

-Cloud load balancers are programmed to periodically carry out health checks by sending specific health check requests to each of the cloud application’s servers.
-This is done so that the health of upstream servers is taken into consideration.
-At the end of the health check, the load balancer verifies the response as well.
+Cloud load balancers are programmed to perform periodic health checks by sending specific health check requests to each cloud application’s servers.
+This is done to monitor the health of the upstream servers.
+At the end of the health check, the load balancer also verifies the response.

-These regular health checks also ensure that when a cloud application encounters new connection requests, they are load-balanced to backends that are healthy (which means that they’re up and ready to receive more server requests).
+These regular health checks ensure that when a cloud application encounters new connection requests, it’s load-balanced to healthy backends (up and ready to receive more server requests).

-Whether the number of requests or traffic your cloud application receives borders on the thousands, hundreds, or millions, cloud load balancing providers will ensure that the workload is evenly distributed in real-time.
+Regardless of the number of requests or traffic on your cloud application, cloud load balancing providers ensure that the workload is evenly distributed in real time.

-Even if you don’t plan to bring in additional cloud services to your cloud infrastructure, you may come across instances where there’s a sudden seasonal upsurge of workload.
-In such a case, your cloud application cannot do without a cloud load balancer.
-Because if you’re unable to respond to server requests at appropriate times, your enterprise will suffer.
+Even if you don’t plan to have additional cloud services in your cloud infrastructure, you may encounter cases where the workload suddenly increases.
+In such cases, your cloud application cannot do without a cloud load balancer.
+If you can’t respond to server requests at appropriate times, your business will suffer.

 High Performing Applications

-By making use of the right kind of cloud load balancing providers available in the market, your enterprise can scale its services and ensure that increased traffic does not necessarily mean decreased efficiency.
-Load balancers will intervene and distribute the workload in such a manner that high performance is maintained at all times.
+With the right load balancing providers, you can scale your services and ensure that increased traffic doesn’t lower efficiency.
+Load balancers step in and distribute the workload to maintain high performance at all times.

 Ability to Handle Traffic Surges

-Instead of employing a sleuth of IT professionals to find ways to solve traffic surges, cloud load balancers manage server requests in a manner wherein each server runs in an efficient and capable capacity.
-This even distribution allows servers to generate optimum results in the least response time possible.
+Rather than employing several IT professionals to counteract traffic surges, cloud load balancers manage server requests so that each server runs at an efficient and high-performing capacity.
+This even distribution allows servers to achieve optimum results in the shortest possible response time.

-Cloud load balancers work in a way such that traffic is routed and dispersed between several servers and network units.
-As a result, even if one specific node in a chain of linked nodes cannot take the workload, the burden is instantly transported to another node that is also active.
-With the aid of cloud load balancing, the management of application traffic is taken care of with easy flexibility.
+Cloud load balancers route traffic and distribute it among several servers and network units.
+As a result, even if a specific node in a chain of linked nodes can’t take the workload, the load is immediately transported to another active node.
+With cloud load balancing, application traffic is managed with ease and flexibility.

-When enterprises utilize an efficient cloud load balancing provider, they’re able to deliver better cloud service performances for all their clients allowing them to become dependable and reliable in the long run.
-An added bonus is the fact that this is all achieved at significantly lower costs of ownership.
+When companies use an efficient cloud load balancing provider, they deliver better cloud service performances to all of their clients, making them reliable in the long run.
+A bonus is that it’s all achieved at a significantly lower cost of ownership.

-Because cloud load balancers run on the cloud, even small-time businesses, startups, and medium-sized enterprises can avail of its services.
+Because cloud load balancers run on the cloud, small businesses, startups, and medium-sized enterprises can use their services.

 Reliability and Increased Scalability

-In the event of a cloud service crashing, cloud load balancers are quite efficient in rerouting traffic away from the resource in question such that the workload moves to a different resource within the cloud environment.
+When a cloud service crashes, cloud load balancers are quite efficient at redirecting traffic from the crashed resource, shifting the workload to another resource within the cloud environment.

-By definition, load balancing allows for a cloud environment that is scalable, cost-effective, and global in nature.
-As such, platforms such as middleware.io are here to bridge the gap and provide enterprises with SaaS cloud services a solution to their workload balancing needs.
+Simply put, cloud load balancing enables scalable, cost-effective, and global cloud environments.
+Cloud platforms are here to bridge the gap and provide SaaS-oriented organizations a solution that best fits their load balancing needs.